OpenHD/Documentation/general/OpenHD-vs-competition.md

 ## Main Disadvantages

 **OpenHD**: Because of its high complexity and intelligent FEC, it needs more processing power than lower complexity systems -> no support for hardware that is more than 10 years old.
-No easy Google-navigation (yet).
+And there is no easy Goggle-navigation (yet).

 **OpenIPC**: Because of its nature to hack IP cameras, high knowledge and good soldering and programming equipment are needed.
 No Groundstation with OSD yet (uses QOPENHD).